jimmy622001/AWS_DRS_POC/docs/replication_strategy.md

    - Consider WAN optimization appliances for additional efficiency

 3. Private Network Paths:
-   - Route all replication traffic through the Site-to-Site VPN
+   - Route all replication traffic through the Site-to-Site VPN or Direct Connect
    - Avoid use of public endpoints where possible
+   - Utilize multiple AZs within the region for resilience

 Compliance and Security Considerations